Date published: 2023-06-02

 This is a simple picture book for adults with beautiful, realistic photographs and large, easy-to-read captions.

-This book is intended to help stimulate long-term memories of people who lived through the 1950s in the USA and Britain.
+These books are intended to help stimulate long-term memories of people who lived through the 1940s, 50s, and 60s in the USA and Britain.

 Create a custom photo book and add your own text to tell a simple story.